TensorFlow Lite Micro: Embedded Machine Learning on TinyML Systems: Implementation

 \subsection{System Overview}

-The first step in developing a TF Micro application is to create a live neural-network-model object in memory.
-To do so, the application developer produces an ``operator resolver'' object through the client API.
-The ``OpResolver'' API controls which operators link to the final binary, minimizing executable size.
+The first step in developing a TFLM application is to create a live neural-network-model object in memory.
+The application developer produces an ``operator resolver'' object through the client API.
+The ``OpResolver'' API controls which operators link to the final binary, minimizing file size.

-The second step is to supply a contiguous memory array, called the ``arena,'' that holds intermediate results and other variables the interpreter needs.
-Doing so is necessary because we assume dynamic memory allocation, such as malloc or new, is unavailable.
+The second step is to supply a contiguous memory ``arena'' that holds intermediate results and other variables the interpreter needs.
+Doing so is necessary because we assume dynamic memory allocation is unavailable.

 The third step is to create an interpreter instance (Section~\ref{subsec:micro_interpreter}), supplying it with the model, operator resolver, and arena as arguments.
 The interpreter allocates all required memory from the arena during the initialization phase.
-We intentionally avoid any allocations afterward to ensure heap fragmentation avoids causing errors for long-running applications.
-Operator implementations may need to allocate memory for use during the evaluation, so the preparation functions of each operator are called during this phase, allowing their memory requirements to be communicated to the interpreter.
+We avoid any allocations afterward to ensure heap fragmentation avoids causing errors for long-running applications.
+Operator implementations may allocate memory for use during the evaluation, so the operator preparation functions are called during this phase, allowing their memory needs to be communicated to the interpreter.
 The application-supplied OpResolver maps the operator types listed in the serialized model to the implementation functions.

-A C API call handles all communication between the interpreter and operators to ensure operator implementations are modular and independent of the interpreter’s implementation.
+A C API call handles all communication between the interpreter and operators to ensure operator implementations are modular and independent of the interpreter’s details.
 This approach eases replacement of operator implementations with optimized versions, and it also encourages reuse of other systems' operator libraries (e.g., as part of a code-generation project).

-The fourth step, after initialization, is model execution.
+The fourth step is execution.
 The application retrieves pointers to the memory regions that represent the model inputs and populates them with values (often derived from sensors or other user-supplied data).
 Once the inputs are available, the application invokes the interpreter to perform the model calculations.
 This process involves iterating through the topologically sorted operations, using offsets calculated during memory planning to locate the inputs and outputs, and calling the evaluation function for each operation.